 Once a week on Friday, Uncle Bardie celebrates the creativity in others by shining a Spotlight on a movie, a song or a creator.
-To celebrate the upcoming Scary Day of Halloween, there’s no better way than seeing a scary movie.
-This week’s Spotlight Movie is “Ghost Story” (1981).
-This one is not for the kids and please do not see it alone:
+This week’s Spotlight Song: “Autumn Leaves” sung by Nat King Cole:

 September has come and gone and we are deep in the heart of my favorite season, autumn.
 Autumn is the season where the colors of the trees spring to red and orange and a golden yellow.
 It’s the season when things get a bit chillier.
 Even here in Florida.
 It is the harvest season when all the work has paid off, when the crops come in.
 It’s the season when the squirrels prepare for the coming winter.
 It’s the season when the birds fly away, headed on their southbound journey.
 It’s the season of family gatherings for the feasts of Thanksgiving, Hanukkah and Christmas.

 Soon it will be winter and the cold and the snow will come.
 But then there’s spring on the horizon.
 But for the moment autumn is here and she’s wearing her luscious colors.

 If ever there was a song that captures a season, it’s “Autumn Leaves”.
 “Autumn Leaves” is one those perfect songs.
 And what great voices to sing it, the voices of Nat King Cole and Yves Montand.